ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/create-custom-sensitive-info-type-edm.md

     - The data file can include up to five indexed columns per data source.
     - Data refresh for each data source can occur weekly (but not more often during preview).

-2. Set up a .xml file that represents the schema for your data file.
+2. Set up a file in .xml format that represents the schema for your data file.
 Name this schema file `edm.xml`.
 As an example, the following .xml file defines the schema for our example *SampleDataStore* database.

     ```
     <?xml version="1.0" encoding="utf-8"?>